-Introduction: Heating Bed Glass Sticking Coat for PLA
+Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

-For less than 10 € and a short know how training, get a life time lasting solution for heating bed glass sticking.
+For less than 10 € with a little training, get a life time lasting solution for heating bed glass sticking.

 This sticking coat is: